hal-uw/gpu_variability_sc22_artifact/sec5a_resnet/README.md

 ## Run the Application
 For running ResNet-50, we use a PyTorch container provided by Nvidia GPU Cloud (NGC), pulled using Singularity.
 The container image works only if the underlying architecture is either `x86_64` or `amd64`.
 Steps to run ResNet-50 using a Singularity container are given below:

 (1) Ensure that Singularity is installed/loaded on the compute node.
 Compute nodes on most HPC clusters have singularity pre-installed as a module, which needs to be loaded using cluster-specific commands.
 For instance, on any Texas Advanced Computing Center (TACC) cluster, `module load tacc-singularity` loads the latest stable version of Singularity.
-Note that these steps and scripts are tested with Singularity v3.7.2-4.el7a.

 (2) Run the top-level script `resnet-singularity.sh`
 ```